ongerit/timelyapp-node/README.md

 ### Qualifications
 This wrapper does not enforce pre-flight data validation.
 And will (soon) simple echo back the response errors.
 So dev at your own risk.

-### Why?
-I am a Boston full stack dev, I have used a crap ton of different time and billing systems;
-harvest, freshbooks, etc. (And I have written a few) TimelyApp.com is hands down the best on the market.
-The UI is super skookum, and perfect for a distributed dev team.
-It's not feature heavy so is fast to get started with.
-The iphone + desktop + web + iwatch apps make it easy to access from any part of the day.
-The focus on daily billable makes it super easy to track high and low billable days.
-This app has made it easier for me to mix in dev work on side projects, by making it super clear where I stand for the day, week and months.

-But since they are a startup, there are some features missing, so I wrote this wrapper to make it easier to write helper reports and app for myself and team.

-At the time of this work, the client side OAuth2 implementation was not working with their API, which required a server endpoint to handle the Auth workflow.

 ### References
 1. https://dev.timelyapp.com/